 Soon though you’re bound to feel QuickTime’s limitations.
 It might be that you’ve transferred a file from your camera that’s not supported, or you want to watch a foreign movie with external subtitles.
 All this is difficult, if not impossible, to accomplish with QuickTime Player.
 You need to upgrade.

 From the first moments of looking for a better media player, VLC for Mac is going to show up in search results again and again.
 The app is free, has good ratings, and seems to be universally loved.
-There’s even a version for your iPhone (and nearly every other operating system in existence).
-What’s not to like?
+What’s not to love, right?
+Well, there are a couple of problems.

 The official story of VLC player goes back to 1996, when a few students of École Centrale Paris in France developed the app as their academic project.
 Back then, they called it VideoLAN Client (VLC for short).
 As VLC player got more and more recognition and became popular worldwide, the original developers released the code under the open-source license, so that anyone could fix bugs and contribute new features.